Easy homemade cut-out vegan gluten-free sugar cookies you can make for Christmas, Valentine’s Day, Easter, Halloween…they’re perfect for ANY occasion!

 FAQ

 Use your favourite brand.
-Personally, I like Melt Sticks and Becel Plant-Based Sticks, but other brands like Earth Balance and Miyokos will also work.
+I like Melt Sticks and Becel Plant-Based Sticks, but other brands like Country Crock and Flora will also work.
+Earth Balance has been hit or miss for some readers, I have had a few say that their dough was dry when using Earth Balance and they had trouble rolling it out, so keep that in mind if you use that brand.
 If you can’t find unsalted butter, it’s okay to use salted, just omit the salt from the recipe.

 Yes, make the dough and keep it wrapped tightly in the refrigerator for up to 3 days.